Login to for more information specifically for you.

 Participants commit to:

-- Modify a class or assignment (or develop a course) to incorporate sustainability or environmental issues appropriate to their field.
+- Modify or develop a class or assignment to incorporate sustainability or environmental issues appropriate to their field.

-- Attend a follow-up dinner meeting to report on experiences and intellectual process.
+- Attend a follow-up meeting to report on experiences and intellectual process.

 Learning for the Cataldo Project participants will come in several forms.